 A Famous Bean Soup from the Thumb is Served Everyday in the United States Senate

 The small town of Kinde, Michigan was once renowned as the “Bean Capital of the World“.
-Michigan white navy bean soup has been a staple for over one hundred years in the U.S. Senate dining room in the form of Senate bean soup.
+Farmers in the area grew Michigan white navy beans.
+These beans have been a key ingredient for a soup recipe that has been a staple for over one hundred years in the U.S. Senate dining room.
+Senate bean soup has been on the dining menu, steadfast, since 1903, the only permanent menu entre.
 The simple recipe is widely known in the Great Lakes State and over the years home cooks have made all kinds of variations.

 U.S. Senate Bean Soup Origins